 The 2021 National Soil Judging Contest is open to all universities and students.
 No restrictions on eligibility and qualification exist for this Virtual contest.

+Graduate students are eligible to compete in the contest.
+Graduate students will not compete against undergraduate students for individual awards and they can not participate on group judging with undergraduate students.

 Awards